 Karen in particular.

 Fridge Brilliance: Regina's line referring to Gretchen's nomination for Spring Fling Queen, saying that "She's not even pretty."
 In the original script, Gretchen was intended to be average at best, ugly at worst - mostly desirable because of her expensive clothes and lavish lifestyle.
 When the obviously pretty Lacey Chabert was cast for the role, this line was left in, and rather than just a statement, it becomes an insight into Regina's character.
 She truly believes that she is the queen bee because she deserves it, because she is superior to Karen and Gretchen.
-YMMV on which girl is most attractive, but this troper thinks we can all agree that each of them is gorgeous, and only Regina's inflated ego could have resulted in such a surprise at Gretchen's nomination.
+YMMV on which girl is most attractive, but fans can all agree that each of them is gorgeous, and only Regina's inflated ego could have resulted in such a surprise at Gretchen's nomination.

 Though it also counts as a "Funny Aneurysm" Moment depending on your view, the movie follows Cady as she falls in with the wrong crowd and goes from a mild-mannered nice girl into a party-happy temperamental bitch...